Car Registration & Driver’s License

 - Driver’s licenses issued by a member state of the 1949 Geneva Convention on Road Traffic (e.g. the USA, Canada, Argentina, etc.) are valid in Estonia only together with an International Driving Permit.
 They can be replaced with Estonian licenses only after passing the theory examination and the driving test.

-Read more about driving licences from the website of Estonian Road Administration.
+Read more about driving licences on the website of Estonian Road Administration.